 The first two terms of the right hand side is the system's total energy increment: the internal energy increment dU plus the mechanical energy pdV.
-These energies come from the heat (dQ put into the system.
+These energies come from the heat dQ put into the system.
 Thus,

-$$dH = dQ + Vdp. \tag{7.24}$$
+$$dH = dQ + Vdp.
+(7.24)$$

 A system may expand its volume from $v_1$ to $v_2$ in many ways.
 An important way is to keep the system having the same temperature, which is called the isothermal process.
-Another is to keep no work from being done to the system.
+Another is to keep no work from being done to the system, which is called an adiabatic process.
 See Figure 7.3 for these two processes.
 Various kinds of relationships among p, v, and T can be derived based on these processes and using integration of differentials.